 Many guys look at their sexual lives through the lens of “is it going to kill me” or “how risky is it.”
 This new way of thinking has slowed the progress of gay male and fetish sex as potential players deny themselves carnal pleasures because they let fear govern their decisions.
 We want to address these concerns and discuss sex and sexually transmitted illnesses.

 - 1 Risk

 Each of us must assess risk for ourselves and on our own terms.
-We cannot let others decided what we should and shouldn’t do, or how much risk in our personal lives is acceptable.
+We cannot let others decide what we should and shouldn’t do or how much risk in our personal lives is acceptable.
 This is most true when concerning our sexual lives and choices.
 It is impossible to live a life without risk, and it is impossible to have sex without, at some point, encountering a level of risk, including STI infections.

 - 2 Infections

 When most people talk about risk, they speak of contracting a sexually transmitted illness.
 If we look at this concept rationally, we must remember a few crucial facts about STIs.

 - HIV is a virus that is transmitted ONLY through blood or semen.

 - HEP A is usually caused by drinking or eating food contaminated by feces, which goes double for shellfish, unwashed vegetables, fruits, and even undercooked food.